Food security in rural Ethiopia

-Sustainable use of land and poverty reduction in drought-threatened Siraro, Ethiopia
+Sustainable land use and fighting poverty in drought-prone Ethiopia

 The Siraro District of Southern Ethiopia suffers regularly from food shortages.
 Higher temperatures and lower rainfall are major problems in this drought-threatened region.
 Natural resources continue to decline and so yields from arable and livestock farming – on which people depend for survival – are repeatedly at their limit; shortages of water, firewood and charcoal are a growing problem.
 People have insufficient food and their health suffers, particularly women, who are already disadvantaged in these traditional societies.